AlibabaCloudDocs/ecs/intl.en-US/Tag & Resource/Tags/Implement automatic resource monitoring by group based on tags.md

     For more information, see [Create a scaling group](/intl.en-US/Scaling Group/Scaling group/Create a scaling group.md).
 In this example:

-    -   Specify **Multi-zone Scaling Policy** to implement high-availability auto scaling.
+    -   Specify **Multi-zone Scaling Policy** to implement high-availability automatic scaling based on your business requirements.
     -   Set **Minimum Number of Instances** to 4.
     ![1](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/4539803061/p81641.png)

 3. Create a scaling configuration.

     For more information, see [Create a scaling configuration](/intl.en-US/Scaling Group/Instance Configuration Source/Create a scaling configuration.md).
-You must bind the `testKey:testValue` tag on the **System Configurations** page.
+You must bind the `testKey:testValue` tag on the **System Configurations \(Optional\)** page.

     ![1](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/4539803061/p81642.png)